clarindaho/ho_shin_eecs338_finalproject/README.md

 				- 1: ship
 				- 2: hit
 				- 3: miss
-			- Future update: when the map is printed, the numbers will be converted to corresponding character mentioned abovein the map view
+			- When the map is printed, the numbers will be converted to corresponding character mentioned above in the map view
 		- Socket & Server socket
 			- Used for communication of moves between the two players
+			- Used for communication of whether ships were hit between the two players

 	- Console Output
 		- Sample player 1 output can be found in file 'sampleServerOutput.txt'